isopink/isopink.github.io/_posts/2025-04-15-Overfitting.md

 title: "Lecture 11 : Overfitting"
 ---

-In this time, we will discuss the concept of overfitting and the way to deal with it.
+In this time, we will discuss the concept of overfitting.
 The discussion will proceed in the following four parts:

 1. What is overfitting?

 2. Reason of overfitting

 3. Deterministic noise

-4. Dealing with overfitting

 ---